jbossdemocentral/bpms-baggage-delivery-demo/README.md

 Released versions
 -----------------
 See the tagged releases for the following versions of the product:

+- v1.1 - JBoss BPM Suite 6.0.3 and baggage delivery demo installed with optional generation of docker installation.

 - v1.0 - JBoss BPM Suite 6.0.3 and baggage delivery demo installed.